Behaviors of entropy on finitely generated groups: The groups involved

-Theorem 3.6 in \cite{Bri2} states that the full directed group $G(S_{d_0},H_{\bar d})$ is amenable if and only if the sequence $\bar d$ is bounded.
+Theorem 3.6 in \cite{Bri2} states that the full directed group $G(S_{d_0},H_{\bar d})$ is amenable if and only if the sequence $\bbar d$ is bounded.
 This result obviously extends to the setting of automorphisms of extended trees.
-Indeed, the group $\G(S,H,F)$ is a subgroup of $F \wr_{\partial T_{\bar d}} G(S,H)$ which is a group extension of a direct sum of finite groups (copies of $F$) by the group $G(S,H)$, hence is amenable when valency $\bar d$ is bounded.
-On the other hand, $G(S,H)$ is a quotient of $\G(S,H,F)$, so the latter inherits non-amenability when $\bar d$ is unbounded.
+Indeed, the group $\G(S,H,F)$ is a subgroup of $F \wr_{\partial T_{\bar d}} G(S,H)$ which is a group extension of a direct sum of finite\vadjust{\goodbreak} groups (copies of $F$) by the group $G(S,H)$, hence is amenable when valency $\bbar d$ is bounded.
+On the other hand, $G(S,H)$ is a quotient of $\G(S,H,F)$, so the latter inherits nonamenability when $\bbar d$ is unbounded.

-The notion of automorphisms of extended trees is a reformulation of permutational wreath product, which were introduced in \cite{BE} in order to compute explicit intermediate growth functions (see also \cite{Bri3}).
-The boundary extension $T_d$ does not need to be a finite tree, i.e. the permutationnal wreath product $F \wr_{\partial T_{\bar d}}$ makes sense for any group $F$.
-This was used in \cite{BE} to make a stack of extensions of trees and compute the growth function of some finitely generated groups of their automorphisms, namely $b_k(r) \approx e^{r^{\a_k}}$, where $\a_k \rightarrow 1$ with the number $k$ of extensions in the stack.
+The notion of automorphisms of extended trees is a reformulation of permutational wreath product, which was introduced in \cite{BE} in order to compute explicit intermediate growth functions; see also \cite {Bri3}.
+The boundary extension $T_d$ does not need to be a finite tree; that is, the permutationnal wreath product $F \wr_{\partial T_{\bar d}}$ makes sense for any group $F$.
+This was used in \cite{BE} to make a stack of extensions of trees and compute the growth function of some finitely generated groups of their automorphisms, namely $b_k(r) \approx e^{r^{\a_k}}$, where $\a_k \rightarrow1$ with the number $k$ of extensions in the stack.